Light Propagation through Space-Time Non-Markovian Random Media: Introduction

-In this letter, by decomposing the wave equation utilizing an operator separation technique, we derive a stochastic partial differential equation (SPDE) that describes light propagation in space-time random media with enhanced accuracy, which corresponds formally to the hyperbolic Anderson model in SPDE theory \cite{dalang2004PotentialTheoryHyperbolic}.
-Based on our derivation and recent theoretical advances in the SPDE field \cite{nualart2006MalliavinCalculusRelated,dalang1999ExtendingMartingaleMeasure,dalang2009IntermittencyPropertiesHyperbolic,dalang2009StochasticWaveEquation,balan2012StochasticWaveEquation,balan2022ExactAsymptoticsStochastica,balan2025GaussianFluctuationsWave}, we analytically map the media's stochastic descriptors to the statistical properties of the light field after propagation.
-Further, outdoor experiments were conducted to verify the validity of these analytical results.
+We transcend the limitations of memoryless approximations by deriving a stochastic partial differential equation (SPDE) through an operator separation technique.
+Unlike the standard parabolic equation governed by the Markov approximation, our derived equation corresponds formally to the hyperbolic Anderson model in SPDE theory.
+This framework naturally accommodates colored noise and temporal memory, extending the conventional parabolic approximation by explicitly accounting for the finite correlation time of the media.
+Based on this derivation and recent theoretical advances \cite{nualart2006MalliavinCalculusRelated,dalang1999ExtendingMartingaleMeasure,dalang2009StochasticWaveEquation,balan2012StochasticWaveEquation,balan2022ExactAsymptoticsStochastica,balan2025GaussianFluctuationsWave}, we analytically map the media's non-Markovian stochastic descriptors to the statistical properties of the light field.
+Furthermore, outdoor experiments were conducted to verify the validity of these analytical results in a real-world environment exhibiting strong memory effects.